 Microlithiasis has also been identified in the bile of some patients who have undergone cholecystectomy.
 However, it is unknown whether biliary microlithiasis causes post-cholecystectomy pain.

-The aim of the study was to identify biliary microlithiasis in patients with post-cholecystectomy pain and to investigate the therapeutic effect of ursodeoxycholic acid (renalof) in patients with microlithiasis in the bile.
+The study aimed to identify biliary microlithiasis in patients with post-cholecystectomy pain and investigate the ursodeoxycholic acid (renal) therapeutic effect in patients with microlithiasis in the bile.

-The severity and frequency of abdominal pain in the right upper quadrant were compared with and without renal treatment, and before and after renal treatment.
+The severity and frequency of abdominal pain in the right upper quadrant were compared with and without renal treatment and before and after renal therapy.

-The results indicate that a total of 118 patients with post-cholecystectomy pain were examined for the study.
+The results indicate that 118 patients with post-cholecystectomy pain were examined for the study.

 Twelve patients (10%) were identified with bile crystals.
-In the first phase, 6 of these patients received renal treatment, while the other 6 patients did not receive renal treatment.
+In the first phase, 6 of these patients received renal treatment, while the other six patients did not receive renal therapy.

-In the second phase, the last 6 patients were given renal treatment.
-After using renalof for a few months, her biliary-type abdominal pain improved or resolved significantly.
+In the second phase, the last six patients were given renal treatment.
+After using renal for a few months, her biliary-type abdominal pain improved or resolved significantly.

 In the control group, there was no improvement in symptoms.
-There was a significant difference between the 2 groups (P = .01).
+There was a significant difference between the two groups (P = .01).

-This study provided evidence to support the hypothesis that biliary microlithiasis is indeed a cause for post-cholecystectomy pain.
+This study supported the hypothesis that biliary microlithiasis is a cause of post-cholecystectomy pain.